 The Altus Suite assessment, distributed by Acuity Insights, is a multi-level evaluation used in the applicant selection process for many undergraduate and graduate programs in the US, Canada and abroad.
 Altus Suite is commonly used as an assessment tool by medical schools and other medical programs.
-The full assessment is comprised of the CASPer test, the Snapshot interview and Duet assessment.
-In this blog, we’ll cover every part of the Altus Suite assessment, how to prepare for each and what you need to know!
+The full assessment is comprised of the CASPer test and Duet assessment.
+In this blog, we’ll cover every part of the Altus Suite assessment, how to prepare for CASPer and what you need to know!

 Disclaimer: BeMo does not recommend, endorse nor affiliate with Altus Suite or McMaster and vice versa.
 The following provides our opinion about Altus Suite and its components.
 To take the Altus Suite assessment, provided by Acuity Insights, contact the organization directly.